tomliptrot/tomliptrot.github.io/_drafts/what-is-ai.md

 - blah

 What type of things go on each of these lists varies over time, and quite often artificial intelligence is simply defined as the things computers can't do yet.
 Chess and Go used to be on list 3) but are now on list 1)

-## How can these things help my business?